nickolanack/ios-mapkit-groundoverlay/README.md

 # ios-mapkit-groundoverlay
 objective c libraries for rendering kml ground overlays, which also include rotation

-here is a simplified usage example.
+here is a simplified usage example, which would normally be part of your ViewController.m file in your MapView Storyboard

 ```obj-c